 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 A zucchini boat is a great dinner option to get the family to eat more veggies.
 In fact, when I make this dish, my non-veggie-loving husband smiles.
 In addition to being delicious, it’s a budget-friendly family dinner.
+You can make it for a family of 4 for less than $10!

 One of the keys to preparing a vegetable the family will love is to infuse lots of flavor.
 This version of my zucchini boat is basically a Mexican-flavored style.
 I’ve also used Italian seasonings for a whole different taste sensation.
+And both versions of this zucchini boat recipe are delicious!

 I like to buy zucchini when it’s on sale, since many of my favorite dishes are made with it.
 You can steam it, roast it, or make this delicious cheesy zucchini ham bake.